 The Ultimate Kilimanjaro Packing List – Clothing, Shoes & Equipment

 The clothes you take to Kilimanjaro are VERY important.
 The last thing you want to do is fail because you are too cold or ill-prepared, so knowing the right things to take is imperative.

 The basic principle to successful dressing on Kilimanjaro is layers – layers of warm, comfortable, quick drying and breathable clothing.
 Avoid anything heavy like jeans!

-Here are all my Kilimanjaro clothing essentials (top to bottom) and some of the best places to get them:
+Here are all my Kilimanjaro clothing essentials (top to bottom):

 - Warm Hat: Beanie type with a fleece lining is my favourite.
 You’ll be glad of this in the mornings/evenings and on summit night.

 - Wide Brimmed Hat: Good for protecting your face and neck from the sun.
 I didn’t take one and didn’t really miss it, but a lot of people did have them.
 A baseball cap could also work.

 - Buff: Not essential, but Buffs are really good for keeping your head and neck protected from the sun, keeping your hair out of the way or keeping warm.